Meet the Channel Collaboration finalists in the 2022 CRN Impact Awards

 Giving the Department a single contract and supplier to manage reduced complexity and costs.
 It also standardised supplier rates and reduced administration effort.
 Long-term build activities now attract a more attractive and stable rate for the Department.

-For Kinetic IT and its alliance partners, the consortium provides a way to deliver the end-to-end capability and experience the Department requires.
+For the LIFT Alliance, the consortium provides a way to deliver the end-to-end capability and experience the Department requires.

 The partnership puts the alliance partners in prime position to deliver the Department’s roadmap, which ranges from x-as-a-service solutions such as public cloud, to remote learning and working, developing and delivering fit-for-purpose security solutions, modernising and replacing applications and technologies and continuing to develop communication solutions for one of the largest geographic education jurisdictions in the world.